ehardesty/srm_automator/README.md

 - ⚙️ **Auto-detection** of Steam and SRM installations
 - 📊 **Comprehensive logging** with colored output
 - 🛠️ **Settings dialog** for easy configuration
+- ⚡ **Auto-start option** - Begin running Steam Rom Manager immediately on app launch
+- 🔚 **Auto-close on success** - Configurable auto-close on success with a user bypass

 ## Screenshots